mihneadb/mihneadb.github.io/_posts/2013-10-07-what-i-love-about-mozilla.markdown

 The mission is what drives the [community](https://mozillians.org).
-I think we have the greatest community out there - developers, designers, testers, reps and others, all working together to make sure that (again, paraphrasing Mitchell) the Internet is *what the world needs it to be*.
+I think we have the greatest community out there - developers, designers, testers, reps and others, all working together to make sure that (again, paraphrasing Mitchell) the Web is *what the world needs it to be*.
 Unlike other projects, where the surrounding community has a small supporting role, Mozilla as we know it would not be possible without its army of volunteers.

 Besides Firefox, we are working on other projects that make the Web more accessible and drive it forward.
 Firefox OS and Webmaker come to mind.
-[Firefox OS](http://www.mozilla.org/en-US/firefox/os/) helps bring the Internet closer to people who don't currently have a smartphone.
+[Firefox OS](http://www.mozilla.org/en-US/firefox/os/) helps bring the Web closer to people who don't currently have a smartphone.
 At the same time it helps push Web technologies forward by providing the same support that developers currently have on closed, proprietary platforms through native apps.
-[Webmaker](https://webmaker.org/) is about shaping *our* Internet - it enables people to contribute with their own content to the Web.
+[Webmaker](https://webmaker.org/) is about shaping *our* Web - it enables people to contribute with their own content to the Web.

 Having the mission, the awesome volunteers and the community-facing projects,